Blackreliart/lain-web-controller-plugin/README.md

 ---

+## ⚠️ CRITICAL NOTE BEFORE PLAYING
+> **DO NOT change or remap the keyboard controls in the game's built-in settings menu.** > This script is hardcoded to mimic the exact default keyboard layout of the game.
+If you alter the mapping inside the game website's options, the controller configuration will break completely!
+Keep everything at default.

+---

 ## 🚀 Features
 * **Global Domain Support:** Works seamlessly across the entire website and embedded game iFrames.
 * **Live UI Assistant:** Displays a visual overlay to check if the browser successfully detects your gamepad.
-* **1:1 Button Mapping:** Exactly tailored to match the original game layout shown in the settings.
+* **1:1 Button Mapping:** Exactly tailored to match the original game layout.
 * **Analog Stick Support:** Use either the D-Pad or the Left Analog Stick for movement.

 ## 🛠️ Installation